 Date Notes Action Plan Current Practice: What is your routine for expressing method / frequency / time?
 Use this journal to help record this.
-Effective hand expressing demonstrated (can use knitted boob) or correct set up of pump.Use of initiate / maintain setting Check equipment: Need second expressing kit?
+Effective hand expressing demonstrated (can use knitted boob) or correct set up of pump.
+Use of initiate / maintain setting.
+Check equipment: Need second expressing kit?
 Do the shields fit correctly?
-Other sizes available from the Feeding Team.
+Other sizes available from the Infant Feeding Team.
 Double pumping recommended.
 Suggestions to stimulate milk production: Breast massage, nipple rolling prior to pumping.
 Few minutes hand expressing before and after pump.
 Use of initiate setting (1-2 times a day).
 Kangaroo Care.
 Cluster express.
 Increase expressions 10-12 times a day for a couple of days.
 Rest and relaxation.
 Use bonding squares, blankets, photos of baby when not with them.
-Review health: Eating, drinking and sleeping.
-Current medications.
-Thyroid or hormone investigations.
-Review in 48-72 hours: If you require further support you can speak to a member of the Feeding Team
+Review health: Review in 48-72 hours: If you require further support from your neonatal nurse, please ask them to contact the feeding team.